OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:5

-And that He appeared to Cephas, and then to the Twelve.
+For He appeared to Cephas, and then to the Twelve.

 ## 1 Corinthians 15:6